16 mining, quarrying, oil and gas extraction businesses in California have between 100 and 249 employees in 2016

 Robert Garcia U.S. House of Representatives from California's 42nd district

-Robert Garcia addresses gas prices, healthcare costs, and youth investment in recent posts
+Congressman Robert Garcia addresses Epstein files and DACA anniversary in recent posts

 Trending